kball/gol_ruby/README.txt

 bundle install
 bundle exec ruby server.rb

+Then load 'localhost:4567' in a web browser

 Input files expected to be text files with one tuple per line.
+Default load uses the sample input.